Hearing to Translate: The Effectiveness of Speech Modality Integration into LLMs: Model Details

 \paragraph{DeSTA2.} It is a SpeechLLM built on Whisper-small and LLaMa 3 \citep{grattafiori2024llama}, augmented with a Q-Former adapter \citep{li2023blip}.
 It is trained on a mix of datasets totaling 155 hours (including speech with noise and reverberation) covering multiple tasks, with additional metadata such as speaker gender, age, accent, and emotion extracted from external models.
 Both the LLM and the Whisper components are kept frozen during training.
 Unlike the other SpeechLLMs considered in this study, DeSTA2 uses both the encoder and decoder of Whisper, providing the transcript alongside speech features to the LLM, implementing a hybrid between direct and cascaded architectures.

-\paragraph{Voxtral.} Voxtral is a family of two open-weight SpeechLLMs (Apache 2.0 license) supporting a context window of 32k tokens and up to 40 minutes of speech input.
-The models are trained in three phases: pretraining (with speech-text interleaving; \citealt{10.1162/tacl_a_00728}), supervised finetuning (with a mixture of synthetized data), and preference alignment (with standard and online DPO; \citealt{guo2024direct}).
+\paragraph{Voxtral.} Voxtral is a family of two open-weight SpeechLLMs (Apache 2.0 license) supporting 8 input languages (the ones used in this study plus Hindi), a context window of 32k tokens, and up to 40 minutes of speech input.
+The models are trained in three phases: pretraining (with speech-text interleaving; \citealt{nguyen-etal-2025-spirit}), supervised finetuning (with a mixture of synthetized data), and preference alignment (with standard and online DPO; \citealt{guo2024direct}).
+It was pretrained on large audio-text corpora (exact hours not disclosed) spanning tasks such as ASR, ST, audio question answering, audio summarization, and long-context audio understanding.
 We adopt the \texttt{small} version with 24B parameters that is made of the Whisper encoder, which processes the input in chunks of 30s, an MLP adapter, which maps the audio sequence in the LLM embedding space by also performing a downsampling of 4, and the Mistral Small 3.1 24B\footnote{\href{https://mistral.ai/news/mistral-small-3-1}{https://mistral.ai/news/mistral-small-3-1}} model as decoder.

 \paragraph{Spire.} Spire is a speech-augmented LLM with 7B parameters, released under the CC-BY-NC 4.0 license.
 It builds on the multilingual LLM Tower \citep{alves2024tower} by introducing a discretized speech interface, where acoustic representations from HuBERT \citep{10.1109/TASLP.2021.3122291} are quantized with k-means clustering.
-Training follows a two-stage strategy: continued pretraining of TowerBase on mixed text-speech data, and subsequent instruction tuning on text translation, ASR, and ST tasks.
-The main variant, SpireFull, preserves strong text-translation performance from Tower, while extending the model to English speech recognition and translation.
+Training follows a two-stage strategy: continued pretraining of TowerBase on mixed text-speech data (totaling 42k hours), and subsequent instruction tuning on text translation, ASR, and ST tasks.
+The main variant, SpireFull, preserves strong text-translation performance from Tower, while extending the model to English speech recognition and translation into 10 languages.
 It is important to note that the model is only instruction-tuned for speech recognition and translation tasks, and it relies on tightly defined instruction formats.
 As a result, its scope remains narrow, and Spire should be considered as a particular case of a SpeechLLM with no general-purpose capabilities.